sherinann/TCS-AI-Remote_internship/Assignment_set_2/readme.txt

 9. Unimportant columns are deleted.
 10. Training data is divided into train and test in 70:30 ratio.
 11. Training data is again divided into train and validate in 80:20 ratio.
 12. Dataset is trained using 'Naive Bayes', 'svm' and 'Decision Tree' models.
-The data imbalance is handled by applying weight='balanced' for svm and using tree based models(Decision tree).
+13. The data imbalance is handled by applying weight='balanced' for svm and using skew insensitive models like naive bayes and Decision tree.
-13. Performance measures are calculated with validation data.
+14. Performance measures are calculated with validation data.
-14. Accuracy of test set is found.
+15. Accuracy of test set is found.